social media and reality

 There is no question, social media has changed the way young people socialise.
-It's has become a normal way to make friends, share interests, explore identities.
-It’s an extension of their offline personalities.
+It has become a way to make friends, share interests, explore identities.
+It’s an extension of our offline personalities.
 But how do Gen Z really feel about social media?

 digital and physical socialising

 Before, life used to be more social and physical, but it has become digital.

 Cree (19) feels differently.
 ‘I don’t think it is any different to what our parents grew up with.
 They might not have had social media, but they still had the same pressures of beauty standards and socialising as we do but it just wasn’t virtual.’

 Bullying has always existed.
 From name calling in the playground to online trolling.
 It can be devastating for a young person.
 Social media has made it more accessible.
 Bullies can easily target people at a click of a button.